Cxemcast 042 – S Olbricht

-Yes, it really hosts unsightly commercial events, but several months ago I played there with Levon Vincent and Sun O))) are coming in September with their show.
-Main Stage of A38 is designed for more than a thousand people, so the promoters are oriented at big names.
+Yes, it really hosts unsightly commercial events, but several months ago I performed there with Levon Vincent; Sunn O))) are also coming in September with their show.
+Main Stage of A38 is designed for more than a thousand of people, so its promoters are oriented at big names.

 Do local artists often perform in local clubs?

-To tell the truth, many promoters invite DJs and producers from abroad, however there are parties featuring local artists.
+To tell the truth, lots of promoters invite DJs and producers from abroad; however, there are parties featuring local artists.

 Whom would you highlight among Hungarian artists?

 Firstly, all musicians from our Farbwechse record label.
 Apart from them, I would name Nermo, Akos V, Grema, Gnork, Crimson, Chrome, IsuJ Mono and Soundbank (he runs This Is Our Time label together with Route 8).
-We have a big family - there are about 5 labels with a focus on electronic music in Hungary now.
+We have a big family – there are about 5 labels focusing on electronic music in Hungary now.

-You are one of Farbwechsel’s founders.
+You are one of the Farbwechsel’s founders.
 Do you work only with Hungarian artists?

 Not at all.
-At first, we were releasing some foreign guys (Sias, James Booth, Christian Kroup), but now we are trying to focus on Hungary.
-A few months ago, I decided not to accept any demos yet, so now we can say that we are exclusively Hungarian label.
+At first, we were releasing some foreign guys (Sias, James Booth, Christian Kroup); but now we are trying to focus on Hungary.
+A few months ago, I decided not to accept any demos yet, so now we can say that we are an exclusively Hungarian label.

-What difficulties do you face as the head of the label?
+What difficulties do you face as the headman of the label?

-When you began to take interest in music?
+When did you start to take interest in music?